SohamMalakar/Fun-Assembly/README.md

 There is no ELSE keyword.
 So, this is the only way to implement if-else statements.

-Now, replace the second token `EQL` with the other logical operators to get the desired condition.
+To get the desired condition, replace the `EQL` with the other logical operators.

 ---